kouphax/yobriefca.se/resources/content/entries/2014-05-19-the-weird-and-wonderful-characters-of-clojure.md

 ### Character: `->`, `->>` etc.

 These are threading macros.
-Alomst all of them take an initial value and __thread__ this value through a number of forms.
+Almost all of them take an initial value and __thread__ this value through a number of forms.
 Lets imagine (for reasons unknown) we wanted to take a number, find the square root, cast it to an int, then a string then back to an integer again.
 We could write it like this,

 ```clojure
 user=> (Integer. (str (int (Math/sqrt 25))))